Rimab55/Forecasting_Bixi_Bikeshare_rentals/README.md

 ### FB Prophet

-Contrarly to the SARIMAX model, FBProphet is framed as a "curve-fitting" problem rather than a time-dependency problem.
+Contrarily to the SARIMAX model, FBProphet is framed as a "curve-fitting" problem rather than a time-dependency problem.
 It is an additive regression model.

 The model uses time as a regressor instead of the time-dependence of each value within the time-series.